Hey Hey!

 Image supplied by Afro Nation

-Known for having have a smooth sounding aura, is this signature sound one which Gabzy wants to stay with, or develop?
+Known for having smooth sounding sonics and an attractive aura, is his signature sound one which Gabzy wants to stay with, or develop?

 Gabzy explained that his music is a reflection of him.
 While he does enjoy the challenge of testing himself with more upbeat rhythms, he will maintain the calm, smooth signature sound he is known for.